Stanisława Błażków Kennedy

 “They came with the stretcher and put my father under that shelter on the top of the sand.
 A lady came over and asked me my name and then said, ‘Stasia, we’re going to take your dad away to get better.’

 Stasia was taken away to an orphanage.
 She knows her father must have died.
-The last verification of his existence is a record of the two of them arriving in Teheran as a “family unit” in 1942.
-The lista ewakuowanych z zsrr rodzin polskich w ciągu sierpnia 1942 (List of Polish Families Evacuated from the USSR during August 1942) is held at The Polish Institute and Sikorski Museum in London.
+The last verification of his existence is a record of the two of them arriving in Teheran as a “family unit” in 1942, in the Lista Ewakuowanych z ZSRR Rodzin Polskich w Ciągu Sierpnia 1942 (List of Polish Families Evacuated from the USSR during August 1942).
+It is held at The Polish Institute and Sikorski Museum in London.4

 “The lady took me to the orphanage and the kids welcomed me… accepted me with no trouble.
 It was good to have someone the same age to talk to.
 The lady who looked after us was nice, never cruel to us.
 If there was something like an apple to eat, she cut it in little pieces so everybody got a piece.
 The walls were eight feet high and in the middle we had a table and seats and if the weather was nice, we didn’t have school, we just had to run around, jump around, do gymnastics.
 If it was windy and cold, we used to do a little bit of homework, learning Polish, but if it was a fine day, we didn’t do any school at all.
 I remember sleeping upstairs.
 There were no windows, only little squares about 12 by 12 inches with netting over.

 “I remember they gave me raw eggs to drink and we had a dish, like an army dish, and a spoon and fork and knife and you had to keep it in your bag.
-When we finished eating, you would wash it and take it back.
+When we finished eating, we would wash up and take it back.

 “Why didn’t he help so many of his people lying on the street, crying with pain and hunger?”
 Solid gates with three catches kept the local population removed from the children inside.